tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/Supplemental/HD_Wallet_Derive_Install_Guide.md

 * You should now have a folder called `hd-wallet-derive` containing the PHP library.

-## Execution
+## hd-wallet-derive Execution

 Last step!
-Execute the `hd-wallet-derive` library to derive BIP32 addresses and private keys for Bitcoin and other alternative coins.
+Execute the `hd-wallet-derive` library to derive `BIP32` addresses and private keys for Bitcoin and other alternative coins.

 * Navigate to your `hd-wallet-derive` folder.